reimagined/resolve/docs/advanced-techniques.md

 Note that reSolve does not force you to use adapters.
 For example, you may need to implement a Read Model on top of some arbitrary system, such as a full-text-search engine, OLAP or a particular SQL database.
 In such case, you can just work with that system in the code of the projection function and query resolver, without writing a new Read Model adapter.

-## Custom Read Models
+## Custom Read Model Connectors

-To create a custom Read Model, you need to manually implement a Read Model connector.
-A connector defines functions that manage a custom Read Model's store.
-The following functions can be defined:
+You can implement a custom Read Model connector to define how a Read Model's data is stored.
+A connector implements the following functions:

 - **connect** - Initializes a connection to a storage.
 - **disconnect** - Closes the storage connection.